mfmotta/nanoGPT/README.md

 ## GPU Profiling

-Note that it is not possible to profile with NSight Systems and PyTorch simultaneously.
+Note that it is not possible to profile with NSight Systems and PyTorch simultaneously[^2].

 To profile your traning [with NSight Systems via CLI](https://dev-discuss.pytorch.org/t/using-nsight-systems-to-profile-gpu-workload/59) for a few iteration steps after warm up, add to the training loop: